riak-synrc/pbkdf2/share/docs/rst/range.rst

     shell> cat file.txt
     My hovercraft is full of eels!

-Now lets store this text file as an attachment in CouchDB.
+Now let's store this text file as an attachment in CouchDB.
 First, we create a database:

 .. code-block:: bash